iotaledger/tips/0006-urts-tip-sel/0006-urts-tip-sel.md

 # Detailed design

 Definitions:
+* `Direct Approvers` are the set of transactions which directly approve a given transaction.
+* `Approvee` is the directly approved transaction of a given transaction.
+Example: the trunk/branch transactions are the approvees of a given transaction.
 * A `tip` is a tail transaction of a bundle without any approvers.
 * A `score` is a scoring  determining the likeliness to select a given `tip`.
 * `Confirmed Root Transactions` defines the set of first seen transactions which are confirmed by a previous milestone